July 27, 2023

 The Gramm-Leach-Bliley Act (GLBA) provides privacy protections for consumers with respect to their nonpublic personal financial data held by financial institutions (“Banks”).
 This include credit unions; insurance companies; investment advisors; broker dealers; mortgage brokers; retail finance companies; depository institutions such as banks, savings associations, credit unions and trust companies that provide financial services such as sell insurance policies on behalf of an insurer or provide investment advice on behalf of an investment adviser through its trust department services division upon request by customers seeking advice on matters relating solely to securities transactions involving investments regulated under federal securities laws.

-Best Practices for Data Loss Prevention
+Best Practices for DLP

 Each enterprise has their own set of sensitive data, however, protecting this can be a challenge.
 In this section, we will go over best practices on how to successfully implement a DLP solution.